andersonfonseka/mock-server/README.md

 - < 10 seconds
 - No code
-- Intercepts your real server, collects a returned responses and works in offline mode.
+- Intercepts your real server, collects a returned response and works in offline mode.

 How to start: